XuqiuyeLi/C-Exercises/labs/lab1/README.md

 # LAB 1 - C programs

 ## Instructions
+To _complie_ the programs, use the following commandline:
+`gcc -Wall -g -o programName programSource.c`

+To _run_ the programs, use the following commandline:
+`./programName`

+## Program Details
 #### Q1
 - This program takes **3 numbers** as arguments "start", "end", and "increment"
 - It prints out all numbers from "start" to "end" by "increment"